BDC Hamburger Icon

 From determining the right mix of sales roles to implementing effective strategies for growth and competitiveness, creating an effective sales team is a critical step in scaling your business.
 If your business is looking to establish a sales team, here’s what to consider.

 Consider whether you need inside sales, field sales or both.
-Identify the background and experience required, and determine the number of sales reps you need to scale up.
-You will also need to decide on the processes and tools that will support your growth.
-Planning these things in advance will ensure that you hire the right people for the job.
+Identify the background and experience required and determine the number of sales representatives you need to scale up.
+You will also need to decide on the processes and tools that will support your business growth.
+Planning these things in advance will ensure you hire the right people for the job.

 Once you have determined what type of sales personnel you will need to assemble, it is time to start hiring them.

 Though there are a variety of roles within sales teams, the initial hires will most likely be account executives (AEs).
-Businesses often face challenges in closing deals without effective AEs, as evidenced by an industrywide win rate of only 47 percent
+Businesses often face challenges in closing deals without effective AEs, especially considering that the average sales win rate is only 21 percent, according to HubSpot’s 2024 State of Sales Report.

 Role